 Beating the American giants, the leader of e-commerce in Mexico is Mercado Libre Mexico, a marketplace developed by the Argentinian e-commerce and electronic payment company Mercado Libre.
 Allowing people and business to sell their products through a wide range of categories, from electronics and home appliances to autos and accessories, from fashion to toys and furniture, and even property, Mercado Libre is present in multiple countries of Latin America, reaching more than 170 million customers and notably also leader of e-commerce sites in Brazil.

 Website: mercadolibre.com.mx – Estimated monthly traffic: 108.5 Million visits

 Top e-commerce websites in Mexico compared by estimated traffic

-The estimated monthly traffic from the top 10 e-commerce platforms previously show the domination of Mercado Libre de Mexico and Amazon, who stand far above the other players, respectively above 108 and 40 million monthly visits.
-A first group of followers stands in the 15 million monthly visits, Coppel and Walmart Mexico.
+The estimated monthly traffic from the top 10 e-commerce platforms previously shows the domination of Mercado Libre de Mexico and Amazon, who stands far above the other players, respectively above 108 and 40 million monthly visits.
+The first group of followers stands in the 15 million monthly visits, Coppel and Walmart Mexico.
 The pack of followers is a bit behind, in the range of traffic volumes from 3 to 10 million visits per month.